Spicy Taco Chili

 - 2 fresh chicken or pork chorizo sausages, sliced OR removed from casing

-- 3 Tbsp taco seasoning (I buy in bulk section at Whole Foods) OR you can make your own homemade taco seasoning
+- 3 Tbsp junk-free taco seasoning (I buy in bulk section at grocery store) OR make your own homemade taco seasoning

 - 1 lime, juiced

 - 1 14 oz container organic fresh salsa (I used medium)